lhoangan/lhoangan.github.io/_posts/projects/2014-06-24-antarctica-story.md

 ### Scene list

-Because of the complexity in modeling and animation which may require advanced Maya tech- niques in control and manipulate the objects, the product cannot be filmed in just one simple scene.
+Because of the complexity in modeling and animation which may require advanced Maya techniques in control and manipulate the objects, the product cannot be filmed in just one simple scene.
 Instead, to simulate the real filming process, the movie is decomposed into different scenes which has in detail different camera at different perspectives.
 For safe developing and testing purpose (as we studied on the way), each scene is constructed several times, each time (as we call it take) has some increment in model, technique, effect, etc., until the whole scene is completed.
 By this way, we can in parallel render each scene (or part of a scene) separately and simultaneously on different computers, which helps improving the efficiency (as we can fix and re-render fault scenes, if any) and thus, reduces time consuming.
 The detailed scene list is presented in the Appendix 6.2